-CV’s are a fantastic insight into an applicants mind.
+CVs are a fantastic insight into an applicant's mind.
 Employers want to see an ability to be concise, yet informative; accomplished but not egotistical.
-It’s absolutely ok to have two or three different CV’s with the emphasis on different skill sets for different types of roles.
+It’s absolutely ok to have two or three different CV’s with an emphasis on different skill sets for different types of roles.
 Make sure you match up as best as possible with what the employer is looking for.

 Use Bright Network's advice on CVs for more tips.

 Discover everything you need to know about the application process in this free online learning course.

 Ultimately, your application is designed to set you apart from every other candidate.
 You want to state your case in the clearest, crispest way possible.
 Any potential employer should be able to look at your CV and take note of your accomplishments in the blink of an eye.

 You should steer clear of the following mistakes...